Page Reviewed / Updated - February 10, 2021

 In addition to the Medicaid program options for senior care listed above, the state of Washington also offers two non-Medicaid programs.

-1) The Washington State’s Volunteer Services, also called Volunteer Chore Services (VCS) Program, provides seniors with free services, such as companionship, housecleaning, meal preparation, personal care assistance, and transportation.
+1) The Washington State’s Volunteer Services (VS), also called the Volunteer Chore Services (VCS) Program, provides seniors with free services, such as companionship, housecleaning, meal preparation, personal care assistance, and transportation.
 This program is intended to assist seniors in continuing to live at home rather than requiring more costly nursing home placement.
 For eligibility requirements, click here.

 2. The Washington Tailored Support for Older Adults (TSOA) is for seniors who are “at risk” of requiring Medicaid services for long-term care.
 Intended to support these individuals in living independently, and to support their unpaid caregivers, adult day care, meal delivery, respite care, home modifications, and caregiver training is available.
 To learn more, click here.